AronHetLam/ATEM_tally_light_with_ESP8266/libraries/TallyServer/README.md

 0 | No tally
 1 | Program
 2 | Preview

+Note: The updated falgs wont be sent until _rudLoop()_ has ben called, so you can safely update multiple falgs before sending the updated state.

 ## void resetTallyFlags()
 Set all Tally Flags to 0 (No tally)